Ramiro González (footballer, born 1990)

-Ramiro Gabriel González Hernández (born 21 November 1990) is an Argentine-Chilean professional footballer who plays as a defender for Colo-Colo.
+Ramiro Gabriel González Hernández (born 21 November 1990) is an Argentine-Chilean professional footballer who plays as a defender for Everton de Viña del Mar.

 Career

 González made his youth career in both Boca Juniors and Atlético Rafaela.
 Later, he played for clubs in minor categories of Argentine football until he joined on loan from Juventud Unida to Unión Española at the Chilean Primera División on 2017 season.

-On 2019, he joined Liga MX club León on a free transfer reaching the 2019 Clausura's final and playing at the 2020 CONCACAF Champions League.
+In 2019, González joined Liga MX club León on a free transfer reaching the 2019 Clausura's final and playing at the 2020 CONCACAF Champions League.
 In June 2020, he was loaned to Atlético San Luis.
 He left León at the end of 2021.

 In January 2022, González returned to Argentina, signing a deal with Talleres de Córdoba until the end of 2023.
 He ended his contract with Talleres to join Colo-Colo in June 2022, but it didn't take place due to an injury detected by the doctors.
 So, he joined Platense.

+In 2023, González signed with Chilean club Colo-Colo.
+In 2025, he switched to Everton de Viña del Mar.